terencel411/astr-gpu-acceleration/README.md

 ## Compilation:
 The Makefile gives a more complete and safe way of compiling and installing the code.

-Go to the director where the miniapps code is present cd astr/miniapps/tgv_solver_3d
+Go to the directory where the miniapps code is present

+cd astr/miniapps/tgv_solver_3d

-There cpu and the gpu acceleratedcode is present in the same directory, which can be compiled using the following cmake commands
+There cpu and the gpu accelerated code are present in the same directory, which can be compiled using the following cmake commands

-Compile and execute the cpu code cmake cpu
+Compile and execute the cpu code

+cmake cpu

-Compile and execute the gpu accelerated code cmake gpu
+Compile and execute the gpu accelerated code

+cmake gpu

 ## Acceleration Comparison